kawaiier/kawaiier.github.io/README.md

 I got skills in **HTML5**, **CSS3** (Flexbox & Grid), **JavaScript** (React), **Git**, **C#** and **Python**.

 ## Apps
-Both apps are in Russian. _Translation in progress…_
 * [ToDo-sha](https://kawaiier.github.io/apps/todo/) — A very simple yet effective to-do list where you can add no more than 5 items.
-* [Window Calculator](https://kawaiier.github.io/apps/calc/) — A calculator for you to count how many windows are lit in the house on the other side of the street.
+* [Window Calculator](https://kawaiier.github.io/apps/calc/) — A calculator for you to count how many windows are lit in the house on the other side of the street. *The site is in Russian.
+Translation in progress…*
 * [Funky Calculator](https://kawaiier.github.io/apps/fcalc/) — A bit funky calculator for those who know exactly what they need to calculate.
 And also for aesthetes.

 ## Games